The Xometry app works best with JavaScript enabled!

 This pattern uses two straight-cut pattern wheels that roll at an angle to the axis of the cylindrical parts.
 It co-imprints overlapping angled grooves that result in a diamond pattern cross-hatching.
 The angle between the grooves is commonly fixed at 30°, but a range of angles is possible.

-What Are the Uses of the Knurling Tool in Manufacturing?
+Uses of the Knurling Tool in Manufacturing

 Knurling tools are used on a variety of cylindrical, flat, and complex surfaces for a variety of purposes.
 Diamond and straight knurling are used for handle traction on long-service equipment in which a soft grip is liable to age badly.
 Expanding a malleable shaft to make it a push fit into a hole, reduces the precision required and enables high pull and torque resilience in the coupling.
 Decorative finishes on a range of surfaces break up the appearance and also help to disguise evidence of surface wear and scratching.
 Knurling is used to facilitate grip between plastic molding materials and metal components that are press-fitted or introduced before molding.

-When To Use Knurling?
+When To Use Knurling

 Knurling serves a variety of purposes and can be selected for type and extent accordingly.
 It provides traction for wet and oily hands.
 It is widely applied to tools and equipment that are handled, particularly in sub-optimal grip conditions.
 Its advantage over options such as rubber grips is that it is formed in the intrinsic and hard materials of the tool/equipment and will not degrade in prolonged use.